-Suppliers: require 75% of EY suppliers, by spend, to set science-based targets no later than FY25
+Suppliers: require 75% of EY suppliers, by spend, to set sciencebased targets no later than FY25

-We encourage our suppliers to drive change by supporting them to set science-based targets for their organizations.
+We encourage our suppliers to drive change by supporting them to set sciencebased targets for their organizations.
 We provide helpful training to encourage their own decarbonization journeys.
 To date, 54% have set a target.
 Our aim is that 75% will have a target in place by FY25.

-Clients: invest in services and solutions that help clients create value from decarbonizing their businesses and provide solutions to other sustainability challenges and opportunities
+7 Clients: invest in services and solutions that help clients create value from decarbonizing their businesses and provide solutions to other sustainability challenges and opportunities

 We help clients with their journey to sustainability ambitions and commitments.
 Our innovative solutions and technologies address the top sustainability issues for organizations and their sectors.
 This includes collaboration with our Alliance Partners Microsoft, IBM, SAP, Enablon and ServiceNow, who we work with to develop technology, products and services that will help our clients further embed sustainability into their strategy.
+As an RE100 member, EY continues to assess additional renewable energy projects across the global network such as this wind farm in Jumbo Hill, Texas.
+In FY22, 47% of electricity consumed at EY globally was supplied from renewable energy sources.
+This includes 100% renewable energy supply in the UK, US, Canada and Germany, and a significant proportion of energy from renewable sources in India, Japan as well as a number of countries across South America.